 The internship is designed to be both instructional and practical.
 This document should provide you with an introduction to the internship.
 Please read over it carefully so you know what to expect.
 These requirements are subject to change at the discretion of Andy Davis or Andy Winn, so please plan on being flexible.

 Rev. Andy Winn is the Intern Supervisor, and day-to-day manager of the internship.
-Andy is the Assistant Pastor of FBC Durham and a graduate of Southeastern Baptist Theological Seminary.
+Andy is the Associate Pastor of FBC Durham and a graduate of Southeastern Baptist Theological Seminary.
 If you have specific questions about the internship, please email Andy Winn.

 FBC will provide each intern with a modest stipend for the semester in order to assist interns with gas and incidental expenses.
 FBC will provide interns with all assigned books and readings.